SPANnet - Self Publishing Information

 Promotion Guidelines

-• Promotional copy, links to your website, or news releases can go on your member page, on your blog, or in the Member Showcase discussion forum
+• Promotional copy, links to your website, or news releases can go on your member page, on your blog, or in the Member Showcase discussion forum, but please be aware that your work is open to critique, unless it is posted in the Member Showcase.

 • Promote yourself by being of service to your fellow community members.